 Don't: Kick-check the tires.
 Thump checks don't work, because a tire sounds empty only if it's nearly 100% out of air.
 Use a calibrated tire gauge instead.
 Also, make sure all tires have the proper tread depth and that all lug nuts are tight.

 Do: Double-check the brakes.
-More than 1 out of every 4 vehicle out-of-service violations in the U.S. during the 2021 Commercial Vehicle Safety Alliance's International Roadcheck were due to brake system violations.
+More than 1 out of every 4 vehicle out-of-service violations in the U.S. during the 2021 Commercial Vehicle Safety Alliance's (CVSA's) International Roadcheck were due to brake system violations.

 Don't: Do an inspection differently each time.
 Instead, develop a routine, and go in the same order with each pre- and post-trip check.
 Consider starting at the cab, then inside the cab, the front of the vehicle, then around the truck starting at the driver's side.